openfun/ashley/UPGRADE.md

 ### Unreleased

-A new permission has been added in this release : `can_archive_forum`.
+Two new permissions have been added in this release : `can_archive_forum`, `can_move_topics`.
-By default, this permission will only be added to new users with administrator or instructor roles.
+By default, these permissions will only be added to new users with administrator or instructor roles.
 If you want to update the group permissions on users already existing in the database, to reflect what is defined in the setting `ASHLEY_DEFAULT_FORUM_ROLES_PERMISSIONS`, you can execute the following